Unlocking Success: See Where Our Students are Headed!

 Students have a few testing options for the SSAT:

 • Computer-Based testing at-home: Live remote proctoring.
 The same test delivered on a computer, in the student’s own home.
-Please see below for the national test dates:
+The 2024-25 SSAT test dates are open for registration.

 • Computer-Based testing at Prometric Test Center: Live remote proctoring.
 Delivered on a computer, but students register through Prometric.

 • Paper-Based at a Testing Center: Students can take the paper-based test at a local test center on select test dates.
-Please see below for the national test dates:
+Registration for the 2024-25 school year is now open.

 • Paper-Based Flex Test: A Flex test is a paper-based SSAT given to an individual or group on any date other than the scheduled paper-based dates.
 Students can take the Flex test with member schools or approved local Educational Consultants, on mutually agreed upon dates, times, and locations.
 Students at all testing levels can take a Flex test once per calendar year – between August 1 and July 21.
 If you are interested in taking a “flex test”, we are happy to connect you with flex test providers in your local area.